kubedb/docs/docs/guides/proxysql/overview/overview.md

 </p>

 In the event of any failure, ProxySQL can identify and forward traffic to an available one.
 It continuously monitors the failed node and includes into the group when the failed node comes back.

-## Founder

-René Cannaò is the founder of ProxySQL and MySQL DBA.

 ## Architecture